arusso9/React-Native-Course-Blog/README.md

 10. Add ngrok forwarding link to jsonServer.js (update each time) in main app
 11. Open another terminal in main project and run "npm install axios"

+For accessing any server using ngrok: npm install -g ngrok

+For starting up full tracker app:
+1. Run "npm start" in one terminal under the project
+2. Run "npm run dev" in a different terminal under tracker-server
+3. Run "ngrok http 3000" in a different third terminal under the project
+4. Replace baseURL in tracker.js with new ngrok URL

 ------------------------------------------------------------------------

 React js template (plus a little excess):